 After 33+ years of management and training experience in both for profit and nonprofit organizations, I have recently launched Arcady Mediation, a consulting practice specializing in mediation services; customized conflict resolution coaching; and training for leaders of small businesses and nonprofit organizations.
 I coach leaders on how to have ‘challenging conversations’ in order to increase the levels of alignment, collaboration and partnership throughout the organization.
 As a speaker and trainer, I especially enjoy delivering highly interactive workshops designed to balance the challenge of skill development and personal growth with the support needed to take such risks.
 You can reach me directly through email by clicking here.

-Paul Merrill joins Shivani Carroll in leading workshops that focus on couples and relationships.
-Previous to moving to Boston he was a trainer and a founding board member at Brooklyn NVC for four years.
-During 2012 he co-facilitated Mediate Your Life’s East Coast immersion program at Essex MA.
-He has been repeatedly invited to assist at the annual New York NVC Intensive, as well at NVC trainings in Belgium and Poland.
+Paul Merrill is a co-trainer at NVC Boston with Shivani Carroll.
+He enjoys sharing the NVC skills that have been supportive to their relationship.
+His NVC studies began in 2002 and he is a 2005 graduate of Bay NVC’s Leadership Program.
+Prior to moving back to Boston, Paul was a founding board member and co-trainer at Brooklyn NVC.
+In 2012, he co-facilitated Mediate Your Life’s East Coast immersion program at Essex MA.
+He has been repeatedly invited to assist at the annual New York NVC Intensive, as well at NVC trainings at the United Nations, in Belgium and Poland.